Soryyyn/Soryyyn/README.md

 My name is Soryn Bächli and I currently live in Switzerland and pursuing my developer career!
 At the moment I have an apprenticeship at Siemens, but also create alot of other projects & try to contribute to many others!

-I also play games, produce/listen music & draw pixel art in my free-time!
+I also play video games, produce/listen music & draw pixel art in my free-time!

 <br>